top of page

 Dansette

-Monarchs, Dansettes and the Age of the Record Changer
+Monarchs, Dansettes, and the Age of the Record Changer

 To understand BSR’s rise, one must appreciate the culture of record listening in the mid-20th century.
 Most consumers did not handle their LPs the way audiophiles do today.
 Convenience reigned supreme, and the ability to stack records for uninterrupted listening was more important than the last word in tracking finesse.